 - a.
-A site specific survey should identify which mature trees and hedgerows make the most significant contribution to local landscape character and biodiversity and should therefore be retained and protected.
-New planting to replace losses or enhancing existing planting should use characteristic native species. - b.
-All areas of priority habitats (as defined by the NERC [Natural Environment and Rural Communities] Act 2006) as amended should be retained and naturalised to support local wildlife and enhance biodiversity.
-Such habitats may include existing water courses, field ponds and areas of wet marshy grasslands. - c.
-All new development should be located within Flood Zone 1 and where this is not viable, development must be steered to land at the lowest flood risk, following the application of the Sequential Test. - d.
+Mature trees and hedgerows should be retained as significant natural environment features which contribute towards local landscape character and biodiversity.
+Schemes should conserve the heritage and ecological value of individual ancient trees and use characteristic native species in new planting.
+Where such features, or parts thereof cannot be retained, suitable mitigation planting will be expected.
+Appropriate buffers to retained trees and hedgerows should reflect a requirement to avoid damage to the feature itself and also any site-specific constraints identified through relevant surveys. - b.
+All areas of priority habitats (as defined by the NERC Act 2006 as amended) should be retained and naturalised to support local wildlife and enhance biodiversity.
+Such habitats include existing water courses, field ponds and areas of wet marshy grasslands. - c.
 Effective surface water drainage measures should be provided to protect existing and future residential areas from flooding.
 New development should be designed to maximise the retention of surface water on the development site and to minimise runoff.
 Sustainable drainage systems (SuDS) should be implemented in accordance with the SuDS hierarchy wherever possible.
-Hardhttps://www.gov.uk/guidance/flood-risk-and-coastal-change
+Hardstanding surface areas should be permeable wherever practical.